-22. CONTINGENT LIABILITIES AND CONTRACTUAL COMMITMENTS
+21. CONTINGENT LIABILITIES AND CONTRACTUAL COMMITMENTS

-Outstanding capital commitments (investments) as at 31 March 2017 totalled £46,472k (£31,122k at 31 March 2016).
+Outstanding capital commitments (investments) as at 31 March 2018 totalled £23,859k (£46,472k at 31 March 2017).

 These commitments relate to outstanding call payments due on unquoted limited partnership funds held in the Private Equity, Infrastructure and Credit Solutions (Permira) parts of the portfolio.
-The amounts called by these funds vary both in size and timing over a period of between four and six years from the date of each original commitment.
+The amounts called by these funds vary both in size and timing over a period of up to six years from the date of each original commitment.
+It is anticipated all outstanding commitments will be called by November 2019.